null

-What are Cocktails Shrubs & How to Use Them
+What Are Cocktail Shrubs and How To Use Them

-What are Cocktails Shrubs & How to Use Them
+What Are Cocktail Shrubs and How To Use Them

 Cocktail shrubs are a delicious, tangy way to add flavor to any cocktail.
 And no, we aren’t talking about stirring lawn trimmings into your drink!